Key Takeaways From the Blog

 5. Prim algorithm vs Kruskal algorithm: which is better?

-Choosing between the Prim algorithm and the Kruskal algorithm depends on the graph.
-Prim works best for dense graphs with many edges, while Kruskal is better for sparse graphs.
-Both find the minimum spanning tree.
-The big difference is that Kruskal can handle disconnected graphs, resulting in a minimum-spanning forest if needed.
+Deciding whether to use the Prim algorithm or the Kruskal algorithm is a matter of the graph.
+Prim is a good choice for dense graphs that have a lot of edges, whereas Kruskal works better for sparse graphs.
+Both algorithms produce the minimum spanning tree.
+The major difference is that Kruskal is capable of processing disconnected graphs, thus generating a minimum-spanning forest in such a case.